 The State of Vermont is committed to taking positive steps toward ensuring that employment barriers do not exist within state government.
-This Plan is designed to encourage all State agencies and departments to ensure that all eligible applicants or job-holders have equal opportunity in all areas of state employment, including compensation, recruitment, hiring, retention, training, promotion, working conditions, and benefits.
+This EEO Plan is designed to encourage all State agencies and departments to ensure that all eligible applicants and employees have equal opportunity in all areas of state employment-including compensation, recruitment, hiring, retention, training, promotion, working conditions, and benefits.
 To the extent possible, the State will strive to employ a workforce reflective of Vermont's civilian workforce population.
 Providing equal employment opportunities throughout state government is an important goal and implementing an EEO Program is a means of attaining that goal.
-To this end, the State has recently entered into a contract with a vendor to implement a new Talent Acquisition Management System ("TAMS").
-Once fully operational, TAMS will provide the State with automated functionality that will enhance the State's capability to ensure a diverse workforce, by facilitating the solicitation of a more diverse applicant pool for open positions and by providing more detailed data regarding recruitment efforts.
-In addition, the State has committed to design and implement a comprehensive on-boarding process for new employees.
-One of the goals of this process will be to improve overall performance in retaining a diverse State government workforce.

-Through a 2013 Executive Order, No. 10-13, the Governor re-established the Governor's Workforce Equity and Diversity Council (GWEDC) to consult with and advise the Commissioner of Human Resources and the Secretary of Administration regarding the development, implementation, and maintenance of an EEO Program for the State of Vermont.
-A copy of the Executive Order is attached as Appendix A. Additionally, the Disability Employment Working Group was established by Executive Order in 2016, No. 02-16, to be part of the GWEDC in order to make recommendations regarding hiring practices to increase access to State employment for individuals with disabilities.
+On December 31, 2013, the Governor signed Executive Order, No. 10-13, which re-established the Governor's Workforce Equity and Diversity Council ("GWEDC").
+That executive order directed the GWEDC to consult with and advise the Commissioner of Human Resources and the Secretary of Administration regarding the development, implementation, and maintenance of an EEO Program for the State.
+A copy of the executive order is attached as Appendix A. Additionally, the Disability Employment Working Group was established by Executive Order in 2016, No. 02-16, to be part of the GWEDC in order to make recommendations regarding hiring practices to increase access to State employment for individuals with disabilities.
 The Commissioner of Human Resources has the responsibility of developing, implementing, and monitoring the State's EEO Program.
-The Commissioner of Human Resources wrote this Plan, in consultation with the GWEDC.

-This Plan represents the commitment of the State to guarantee equal employment opportunities for all employees and applicants; and to promote a diverse workforce.
-In furtherance of this Plan, the State of Vermont and its various agencies and departments shall take positive measures toward ensuring that equal opportunity is incorporated into all personnel policies and practices.
-All personnel policies, practices and programs shall be administered and implemented in a non-discriminatory manner by all State agencies, departments and boards.
-Furthermore, this Plan and any related policies and programs adopted by the State of Vermont Department of Human Resources shall be implemented by every State agency and department.
+This EEO Plan represents the commitment of the State to guarantee equal employment opportunities for all employees and applicants, and to promote a diverse workforce.
+In furtherance of this EEO Plan, the State and its various agencies and departments shall take positive measures toward ensuring that equal opportunity is incorporated into all personnel policies and practices.
+To that end, all personnel policies, practices, and programs shall be administered and implemented in a non-discriminatory manner by all State agencies, departments and boards.
+Furthermore, this EEO Plan and any related policies and programs adopted by the State Department of Human Resources shall be implemented by every State agency and department.